 So, what should you drink for kidney stones?
 Of course, old fashioned water is by far the best option for kidney stones.

-Here are some other healthy drink options to mix it up:
+Here are some other healthy drink options including a few of my favorites to mix it up:

 - Unsweetened sparkling water (like La Croix*, Polar* or Bubly*)